DesignAInf/DAU-software-tool/Designer-Artifact-User-main/README.md

 ![](./designer-artifact-user3.png)

-After running a simulation, the outcome of the experiment can be visualized as follows, for example, in the case of the Designer/Artifact interaction:
+After running a simulation (based on the case of using a smartphone for shopping), the outcome of the experiment can be visualized as follows, for example, in the case of the Designer/Artifact interaction:

 ![](./designer_artifact_interaction.png)